Crierd/docs/rules/forums.rst

 ===============
 Do not post material or links to content which is illegal as per United States, Canadian, and International law.

-Advertisingf
+Advertising
 ===========
-Do not advertise other roleplaying communities or competitors to Owl Gaming.
+Do not advertise competitors to Owl Gaming.

 English
 =======